New study reveals how combating “learned helplessness” can lead to empowered passengers who enjoy more, spend more

 “The empowered passenger has tremendous revenue potential,” said Robin Hopper, SVP Product & Marketing, Guestlogix.
 “Our new report provides deep insights and actionable advice for airlines to empower their passengers, build more loyal customer relationships and increase ancillary revenues at the same time.
 Now is the time to fulfill the original promise of airline deregulation, so that better consumer choices are realized and airlines thrive as businesses.”

 The report is available and free to download here at the Guestlogix website.
-For more information about the report, or to interview Dr. Gary Edwards or Robin Hopper about the its topics and findings, please contact Vanessa Horwell at firstname.lastname@example.org.
+For more information about the report, or to interview Dr. Gary Edwards or Robin Hopper about its topics and findings, please contact Vanessa Horwell at firstname.lastname@example.org.

 Guestlogix, Powering a New Era in Airline Commerce